 Multi-dimensional lookup table functionality is now available in external file environments.
 The IRI CoSort (data transformation and reporting) and IRI FieldShield (data masking) software products -- and the IRI Voracity data management platform that includes them --- all support lookup transforms in the pre-action and target layout definition phases of their jobs.

-Substitutions are made from column values in a delimited set file.
+Substitutions are made from column values in a database, or from values in a delimited external (set) file.
 This approach bypasses database tuning and integrity issues to deliver: